vnijs/radiant/base/app/transform.Rmd

   sales_rc = ifelse(sales > 400, NA, sales)

+9. Determine the time difference between two dates/times in seconds

+	time\_diff = as\_duration(time2 - time2)

+10. Extract the month from a date variable

+	month = month(date)

+Other attributes that can be extract are `minute`, `hour`, `day`, `week`, `year`, `wday` (for weekday).
+For `wday` and `month` is can be convenient to add `label = TRUE` to the call.

+11. Extract the weekday from a date variable with a label rather than a number

+	weekday = wday(date, label = TRUE)

-Note: For examples 6 and 7 above you may want to convert the new variable to type `factor` before using it for further analysis (see `Type` above)
+Note: For examples 6 and 7 above you may want to change the type of the new variable to type `factor` before using it for further analysis (see `Type` above)

-### Clipboard

-It is possible to manipulate your data in a spreadsheet (e.g., Excel or Google sheets) and copy-and-paste a new variable back into R. If you do not have the original data in Excel use the clipboard feature in Data > Manage to save the data to the clipboard so you can paste it into Excel.
-Apply your transformations in Excel and then copy the new variable, with a header label, to the clipboard in Excel (i.e, CTRL-C on windows and CMD-C on mac).
-Select `Clipboard` from the `Transformation type` dropdown and paste your new data into the `Paste from Excel` box.
-It is key that the number of observations for the new variable is the same as in the original data.
-The new variable will be shown on screen.
-To add the variable to the data click `Store`.

 ### Recode

-To use the recode feature select the variable you want to change and choose `Recode` from the `Transformation type` dropdown.
+To use the recode feature select the variable you want to change and choose `Recode` from the `Transformation type` drop-down.
 Provide one or more recode commands (separate the commands by a `;`) and press return to see the newly created variable.
-Click `Store` to add the new variable to the data.
+Note that you can specify the names for the recode variable in the `Recoded variable name` input box (press return submit changes).
+Finally, click `Store` to add the new variable to the data.
 Some examples are given below.

 1. Values below 20 are set to 'Low' and all others to 'High'